AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 Increasing the PAC dose led to a lower effluent turbidity, as is illustrated in Figure 15.
 These results support the hypothesis that increasing coagulant dose would increase the longevity of the floc blanket.
 Based on the results obtained from the first four trials of the experiment, it is expected that increasing the coagulant dose will continue to increase the life of the floc blanket until a threshold value is reached.

 <div class="alert alert-block alert-danger">
 Are there any other variables that could explain why the effluent turbidity may decrease with increased coagulant dosing?
-How can you accurately relate reduced effluent to greaterlongevity of the floc blanket?
+How can you accurately relate reduced effluent to greater longevity of the floc blanket?
 Also what does the word "longevity" imply?
 Is it the right word in this situation?
 </div>
 >>>>>>> 11fc7ffc1bdde83fae89b8c9b06b5691b50a4f89